DvorakPavel/sc300-entra-lab/notes/19-external-identities-b2b-guest-access.md

 - Inbound access (default): All users and applications allowed
 - Outbound access (default): All users and applications allowed
-- No organization-specific overrides configured
+- No organisation-specific overrides configured

 ## Guest user